How to Transfer Photos From a Smartphone to a PC

 Learn Good Web Browsing Habits and Computer Hygiene

 Last and perhaps most important: strive to improve web browsing habits and PC maintenance and hygiene regimens.
 A gun has a safety and roadways have guardrails but they provide limited protection.
 Ultimately, we are responsible for our own computer health.
 A few things you can do to improve web browsing habits are to avoid websites with numerous pop-ups related to them.
-Don’t open suspicious emails, and be wary about free so-called “useful utilities” (media players, picture viewers, Facebook enhancers, “game helpers”, coupon printers, etc.) Furthermore, you should read-up on, and implement a program to keep your computer clean and “in tune.”
-CCleaner from Piriform is a good free system cleaner that should be used on a weekly basis.
+Don’t open suspicious emails, and be wary about free so-called “useful utilities” (media players, picture viewers, Facebook enhancers, “game helpers”, coupon printers, etc.).
 Learn to do things such as keep your browsers free of extra toolbars and add-ons, keep temporary files deleted, and keep files and folders organized on your machine so you can recognize any changes, etc. For more information on how to keep your computer “in tune” and virus free visit my website and blog here.